How Things Get Recycled

 Plastics are collected as part of Recycle BC‘s Printed Paper & Packaging program.
 Merlin Plastics on Annacis Island either shreds it or melts the plastic down into pellets to be sold & used for the manufacture of non-food bearing products (bags, bottles, blue boxes, piping, etc.).

 Plastic beverage bottles are shipped to Encorp for refunds through their Beverage Container EPR program.

 Smoke & Carbon Monoxide Alarms:

 Styrofoam is collected as part of Recycle BC‘s Printed Paper & Packaging program.
-It is shipped to Foam Only, located in Coquitlam.
+It was previously shipped to Foam Only, located in Coquitlam.
 This company condenses the styrofoam for shipping and makes it into finished products such as crown molding or baseboards for home decor, and picture frames.

-Thermostats and other mercury switches are collected as part of the “Switch the ‘Stat” EPR program designed to safely collect and process the mercury contained within them.
+Thermostats and other mercury switches are collected as part of the Thermostat Recovery Program designed to safely collect and process the mercury contained within them.

 From BC Recycles: “Thermostats are made up of plastics, metals, electronics, glass an dmercury, which are all 100% recyclable.
 Your used thermostat goes on to become a number of different products, including fibreglass, refined mercury and lower grade plastic and metal devices.”